linkarzu/dotfiles-latest/neovim/README.md

 - As of July 2024 I'm using the one in the dir called "neobean"
 - kickstart and quarto are here for learning and testing purposes

-## View and paste images in neovim
+## View and paste images in neovim (YouTube video)

+- Click on the image below to go to the YouTube video

 <div align="center">
     <a href="https://youtu.be/0O3kqGwNzTI">